apteryxxyz/Portfolio/README.md

 # apteryx.xyz

-My personal website created using React and Next.
+My personal website created using React and Blitz.